 Failure to provide a complete and accurate description of the device to medical providers can result in misuse, a misunderstanding about its medical contraindications, or both.
 Any lack of understanding can result in harm to patients.

-Proving a Product Liability Case
+Winning a Medical Product Liability Case

 Proving a medical device product liability case against the company responsible for the design, manufacture, and sale of the device requires several legal elements.
-You must be able to prove:

 - The company had a duty of care not to harm you.